Japanuspus/adventofcode/2022/README.md

 **Extension** Use a typed indexing system. `typed_vec` is one that looks appicable.

 **Extension** Use a more optimized shuffle value that chooses the shortest route between left and right.

+## Day 21: Monkey Math (3ms)

+Missed the fact that the graph was a tree, and thought long and hard about algebraic reductions before just doing a simple recursive-style solve...